innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

    ```sh
    tar -zxvf <tarball-file> -C learn-terraform-enforce-policies/testdata/
    ```
+5. Copy `policy-dev/labs/hcp-tf-policy-mock/sentinel.hcl` into the `learn-terraform-enforce-policies/testdata` folder, replacing the existing `sentinel.hcl` if present.

 6. Create a `test/allowed-terraform-version` directory, with a `pass.hcl` and `fail.hcl` underneath it.
 The structure should look like this:
    ```